Justice Department ending probes of Minneapolis and Louisville police departments

 Washington — The Justice Department said Wednesday that it is starting the process of dismissing lawsuits against police departments in Louisville, Kentucky, and Minneapolis, Minnesota, bringing an end to investigations launched during former President Joe Biden's administration.
 It will also put an end to proposed accountability agreements with the departments.

-The department said the consent decrees proposed by the Biden administration sought to subject the Louisville and Minneapolis police departments to sweeping agreements that went beyond accusations of unconstitutional conduct and would have led to "years of micromanagement" of local departments.
+The Trump administration said the consent decrees proposed by the Biden administration sought to subject the Louisville and Minneapolis police departments to sweeping terms that went beyond accusations of unconstitutional conduct and would have led to "years of micromanagement" of local departments.

 The federal involvement began following the deaths of George Floyd at the hands of Minneapolis police and Breonna Taylor in a Louisville police shooting in 2020.